 6 – If the Rejection is Extremely Painful, Take a Short Break

 Sometimes the rejection may be so painful that the best thing for you to do would be to take a short break from painting.
-If you decide to take that short break, then make sure you get back to painting as soon as possible.
+If you decide to take that short break, make sure you return to painting as soon as possible.

 Vincent Van Gogh also said that:

-So when you are in the midst of those storms or even in the high tide periods, there may be times when we need to have a break from our art.
+So when you are in the midst of those storms or even in the high tide periods, there may be times when you need to have a break from your art.
 When you need to take a break from your art, here are a few things you can do:

-- Use the time off to review – If you decide to take a break from actually painting, then you can use the time off to review your art and look at the work of other artists you admire.
+- Use the time off to review – If you decide to take a break from painting, then you can review your art and look at the work of other artists you admire.
 This can help you to get additional inspiration.

-- Set a date or time to come back – Set a date or time when you will get back to painting again.
-Then on that date or time, pick up a brush.
+- Set a date or time to come back – Set a date or time when you will return to painting again.
+Then, on that date or time, pick up a brush.
 Even if you do it for a short period of time, at least do it and start to paint.

 7 – Love Yourself No Matter What